 Old Way – 250 miles – 3 weeks – Southampton to Canterbury.

 Continue along the glorious South Downs via a medieval pilgrim hostel at Bramber, and let the sacred springs of Fulking revitalise you.
-Savour the soaring heights of Ditchling Beacon before reaching Lewes with its C11th Priory, the first Cluniac house in England.
+Savour the soaring heights of Ditchling Beacon before reaching Lewes with its 11th century Priory, the first Cluniac house in England.
 Then experience the awesome silence at Bible Bottom valley before climbing to panoramic Mount Caburn and descending through ‘Bloomsbury set’ country around Firle with Berwick’s brightly painted church.

-Leaving the Downs, sense the C5th Wilmington Yew tree before the low wet grasslands of the Pevensey Levels until Battle, where the Norman Conquest was settled.
-Dramatic coastal landscapes as you pass through picturesque Winchelsea and Rye, before turning inland along the historically defensive River Rother into Kent.
+Leaving the Downs, sense the 5th century Wilmington Yew tree before the low wet grasslands of the Pevensey Levels until Battle, where the Norman Conquest was settled.
+Dramatic coastal landscapes are found as you pass through picturesque Winchelsea and Rye, before turning inland along the historically defensive River Rother into Kent.
 You traverse the remote Romney Marshes to Saltwood Castle, from where the knights who killed Thomas Becket made their final journey.
 Next, along the quintessential Elham Valley Way to refresh at St Ethelburga’s Well, Lyminge before coming to the ever-popular pilgrim church of Patrixbourne.

 An unforgettable arrival at Canterbury, first from Mount Joy and then on entering the city walls with its extraordinary medieval ecclesiastical grandeur, an ultimate destination for British Pilgrimage.